StackVista/stackstate-docs/configure/health/send-health-data/send-health-data.md

   "metrics": [], // used to send metrics data "service_checks": [],
-  "topologies": [], // used to send topology data "health" // used for sending health data
+  "topologies": [], // used to send topology data "health": // used for sending health data
 }
 ```